scottfr/SystemsBook/Agents/Agents.md

 \e{[Population].FindAll().Value([Height])}

 A vector of heights by itself is generally of not much use.
-Often we will want to summarize it, for instance by finding the average height of the people in our population:
+Often we will want to summarize the vector of agents: converting the vector to a single number that represents some property of the population.
+For instance, we could determine the average height of individuals in the population.
+The following equation calculates the mean value of an agent's height:

 \e{Mean([Population].FindAll().Value([Height]))}